NikolaiAndreadi/vocal_training_bot/README.md

         text Text

 SCRATCHPAD:
 - DEFINITELY dump database weekly
 - LOGIC TO NOT UTILIZE changes of notification to go to the top of the leaderboard
 - If missed warmup previously then send MissedWarmupText
 - On correct cheerup don't change message to drastically, as it helps to understand which is efficient and which is not
 - what is warmup?
 - add healhchecks, grafana, prometheus etc...

 TODO:
-    after settings change - update value in menu
+REFACTOR error handling in states: extract error handling. if error - write SOMETHING WENT WRONG and reset, log error text auto update menu that triggered event

+    BUG: something with FSM vars implementation, resets when not necessary

+    FEATURE: after menu is built, but not constructed, we should raise an error to prevent corrupted menu rendering